Disputes about life insurance

 It also covers:

-- breaches of the Insurance Brokers Code of Practice
+- breaches of codes of practice

 - whether you will need legal advice and representation

 - ASIC's role in complaints about life insurance.

 What you can do to resolve your dispute